metacall/core/source/ports/rs_port/README.md

 use metacall::{switch, metacall, loaders};

 fn main() {
-    // Initialize Metacall at the top
+    // Initialize MetaCall at the top
     let _metacall = switch::initialize().unwrap();

     // Load the file